Latest Panthers News September 2025

 - TE James Mitchell

 Rookie WR Xavier Legette had a disappointing season with just 500 receiving yards, but the Panthers are hoping they found a dependable receiver in this year's draft.
 They used their first-round draft pick on Arizona WR Tetairoa McMillan.
+WR Hunter Renfrow sat out all of last season due to an injury.
+The Panthers signed Renfrow this offseason, hoping he will make a comeback and become a reliable receiver for Young.

 The Panthers’ TE group is expected to be solid after re-signing Tommy Tremble and Ja’Tavion Sanders.
 They also added depth by selecting Mitchell Evans in the fifth round, giving Bryce Young a 6'5" target in the passing game.
-Sixth-round pick Jimmy Horn Jr. is currently sidelined with a hamstring strain, but Coach Canales remains optimistic about his return.
-Tight end Tommy Tremble opened training camp on the active/PUP list, but is expected to suit up for Week 1.

 Offensive Line